ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-6-2.md

 ## Conclusion

 Gathering data for sales and operations planning is a critical step in aligning business strategy with market demands.
 By identifying data requirements, leveraging appropriate sources and collection methods, ensuring data accuracy and integrity, analyzing and visualizing data effectively, and promoting data integration and collaboration, organizations can enhance their S&OP processes.
-In the next chapter, we will delve into the utilization of data for agile decision-making and strategic alignment in S&OP.